-Make a list ahead of time that you can share with your doctor.
+Make a list ahead of time that you can share with your health care provider.
 Your list should include:

 - Key personal information, including any major stresses or recent life changes

-- Questions to ask your doctor
+- Questions to ask your health care provider

-- What kinds of tests do I need?
+- What kinds of tests are needed?